TheEdoRan/seuid/README.md

  */

 const encoded = SEUID.toBase58(id);
-// output: 1BvaCn3xh3PmJdcPaZoK9b
+// outputs: 1BvaCn3xh3PmJdcPaZoK9b

 const decoded = SEUID.fromBase58(encoded);
-// output: 018673f1-9c2f-8d2a-4d33-a63c7217444a
+// outputs: 018673f1-9c2f-8d2a-4d33-a63c7217444a
 ```

 ## Optional arguments

 ### `generate()`

-You can pass an optional timestamp argument to the `generate` function.
+You can pass an optional timestamp argument to the `generate()` function.
 When providing a timestamp, the time part of the generated SEUID will remain the same.
-If not provided, `generate` will use `Date.now()` as timestamp.
+If not provided, `generate()` will use `Date.now()` as timestamp.

 Max valid timestamp is `281474976710655`, in date: `Tue Aug 02 10889 05:31:50`.